FEAR OF PUBLIC SPEAKING

 A law school professor said: “most people in the jury box do not want to be there.
 They will tune everyone out most of the time.”
-You get their attention with things that are out-of-the-ordinary.
+You get their attention with out-of-the-ordinary things.

-Here is a list of a few benefits from an impairment:
+Here is a list of a few benefits of an impairment:

 - A person with a stutter is something out-of-the-ordinary.

 - A witness, who is a soft talker, will be heard and admired for his courage when you put a microphone in front of his whispering voice.

 - An extremely short witness will be noticed when they walk into the room.
 Doing something unexpected like the person with a loud booming voice would be the icing on the cake.